Filipinos: Historic caste systems

-Hispanic settlement and rule (1521–1898)
+Spanish period (1521–1898)

+The first census in the Philippines was in 1591, based on tributes collected.
+The tributes counted the total founding population of the Spanish Philippines as 667,612 people.
+20,000 were Chinese migrant traders, at different times: around 15,600 individuals were Latino soldier-colonists who were cumulatively sent from Peru and Mexico and they were shipped to the Philippines annually, 3,000 were Japanese residents, and 600 were pure Spaniards from Europe.
+There was a large but unknown number of South Asian Filipinos, as the majority of the slaves imported into the archipelago were from Bengal and Southern India, adding Dravidian speaking South Indians and Indo-European speaking Bengalis into the ethnic mix.

-The Philippines was settled by the Spanish.
-The arrival of Portuguese explorer Ferdinand Magellan (Fernão de Magalhães) in 1521 began a period of European colonization.
-During the period of Spanish colonialism, the Philippines was part of the Viceroyalty of New Spain, which was governed and administered from Mexico City.
+The Philippines was governed by the Spaniards.
+The arrival of Portuguese explorer Ferdinand Magellan (Fernão de Magalhães) in 1521 began a period of European immigration.
+During the Spanish period, the Philippines was part of the Viceroyalty of New Spain, which was governed and administered from Mexico City.
 Early Spanish settlers were mostly explorers, soldiers, government officials and religious missionaries born in Spain and Mexico.
 Most Spaniards who settled were of Basque ancestry, but there were also settlers of Andalusian, Catalan, and Moorish descent.
 The Peninsulares (governors born in Spain), mostly of Castilian ancestry, settled in the islands to govern their territory.
-Most settlers married the daughters of rajahs, datus and sultans to reinforce the colonization of the islands.
-The Ginoo and Maharlika castes (royals and nobles) in the Philippines prior to the arrival of the Spanish formed the privileged Principalía (nobility) during the early Spanish period.
+Most settlers married the daughters of rajahs, datus, and sultans to reinforce the alliances of the islands.
+The Ginoo and Maharlika castes (royals and nobles) in the Philippines prior to the arrival of the Spaniards formed the privileged Principalía (nobility) during the early Spanish period.